-This move to remote teaching provides the opportunity to lead by example and model life-long learning – you can admit mistakes, work with your students to understand why it didn’t work and improve your methods, and try again.
+This move to remote teaching provides the opportunity to lead by example and model life-long learning.
+You can admit mistakes, work with your pupils to understand why it didn’t work and improve your methods, and try again.

-In the next step, we’ll look at how you can start to develop a positive climate for learning with students.
+In the next step, we’ll look at how you can start to develop a positive climate for learning with pupils.

 © National STEM Learning Centre